 For seven years The Spokesmen opened for Hovie Lister and The Statesmen and appeared regularly with J.D.
 Sumner and The Stamps untl J.D.'s death.
 Jake, Hovie and J.D. were instrumental in the success of The Spokesmen as they took them under their wing guiding them, supporting them, and most of all encouraging them to realize their dream to the fullest.
 They have remained close friends throughout the years and in September, 1997, J.D. invited The Spokesmen to appear along with Hovie Lister & The Statesmen, J.D.
 Sumner & The Stamps, James Blackwood & The Blackwood Quartet and The Master's V on "The Legends Tour" in Fayetteville, NC.
 Wilson states, "This was probably the highlight of our career.
 These men were certainly instrumental in our lives and are still 'our heros'."

 On August 16, 1998 J.D.
 Sumner and The Stamps Quartet and The Spokesmen Quartet represented Southern Gospel Music at a taping and live performance for Encore TV at the Eddie Miles Theater in Myrtle Beach, SC.
-Along with Eddie Miles, they presented a "Salute to Elvis" in the recreation of the "Aloha from Hawaii" special done by Elvis in the 70's.
+Along with Eddie Miles, they presented a "Salute to Elvis" in the recreation of the "Aloha from Hawaii" special done by Elvis on January 14, 1973.
 Along with J.D.
 Sumner & The Stamps they presented over 2 hours of Elvis' favorite gospel songs.
 This was the last concert with J.D. as he passed away on November 16, 1998.
 Through his friendship with J.D., Linwood and Elvis became friends which will never be forgotten.

 As J.D.
 Sumner and Hovie Lister said in writing the backliner for a Spokesmen album, "Don't miss this great group!
 They'll be coming your way Soon!"
 And as Jake Hess said on another backliner, "The Spokesmen are a group of True Southern Gentlemen!"